Tax Loss Carryback and Carry Forward Explained

 How to Claim a Tax Carry Back or Carry Forward

-Here's the general process for determining whether you want to take a tax loss carry back or carry forward.
+Here's the general process for determining whether you want to take a tax loss carryback or carry forward.

 - First, complete the tax return for your business type.

 - Then determine if you have a net operating loss.
 If your tax deductions for a year are greater than your income, you might have a net operating loss.
-There is a (complicated) calculation used to determine a NOL.
+There is a (complicated) calculation used to determine an NOL.

 - Then you will need to make the decision of whether to carry back the tax loss to a previous year or forward to a future year and claim the deduction.

-- If you have more in net loss than the profit in one year, you can carry over the unused NOL to the next carry forward year or a previous year.
+- If you have more in a net loss than the profit in one year, you can carry over the unused NOL to the next carry forward year or a previous year.
 Then you can begin again at Step 4 until you have carried forward (or carried back) the entire amount of the loss.

 There are many rules and exceptions for claiming a tax loss carry forward.
 That's another reason for making sure you get the help of a tax professional for this process.